"Israel Hayom", http://bit.ly/1Q1aJkZ, May 22, 2015

-Yom Kippur is observed on the tenth day of the Jewish month of Tishrey, whose astrological sign is Libra (♎).
-Libra symbolizes key themes of Yom Kippur: scales, justice, balance, truth, symmetry, sensitivity and optimism.
+Yom Kippur is observed on the tenth day of the Jewish month of Tishrei, whose astrological sign is Libra (♎).
+Libra symbolizes the key themes of Yom Kippur: scales, justice, balance, truth, symmetry, sensitivity and optimism.